Recipient of the 2021 Harry C. Rowsell Award

-The Canadian Council on Animal Care (CCAC) is pleased to announce that Dr. Douglas W. Morck, the University of Calgary's Head Veterinarian, is this year's winner of the Harry C. Rowsell Award for Outstanding Service to the CCAC.
+The Canadian Council on Animal Care (CCAC) is pleased to announce that Dr. Andy Fletch (retired, McMaster University) and Dr. Chris Harvey-Clark (veterinarian, Dalhousie University) are this year's winners of the Harry C. Rowsell Award for Outstanding Service to the CCAC.

-The CCAC relies on hundreds of dedicated volunteers every year to effectively and collaboratively contribute to animal ethics and care, and to carry out our mandate.
-We are deeply grateful to these individuals, and would like to thank both the nominees and the nominators for this year’s award for highlighting some of these outstanding individuals.
+The CCAC relies on hundreds of dedicated volunteers every year to effectively and collaboratively contribute to animal ethics and care, and to carry out its mandate.
+We are deeply grateful for these individuals, and would like to thank both the nominees and the nominators for this year’s award for highlighting some of these outstanding individuals.